Anyone who pays any attention to financial news should have been aware that many pundits were predicting “The Correction” was coming.

-- Stay out of debt to the fullest extent possible, with the exception of your home loan.
+- Stay out of debt to the fullest extent possible, except for your home loan.

-- Build your cash reserves as you approach retirement – you should have a minimum of 2 years worth of spending in cash before you retire (we’ll probably have 3 years or more, to help offset the worry in our retirement years – though that strategy also has risks by not keeping returns strong enough to offset inflation).
+- Build your cash reserves as you approach retirement – you should have a minimum of 2 years worth of spending in cash before you retire (we’ll probably have three years or more, to help offset the worry in our retirement years – though that strategy also has risks by not keeping returns healthy enough to offset inflation).

 - Diversify, diversify, diversify.
-When one class is down, another class should be up (or, at least, not down as much), mitigating your risk.
+When one class is down, another type should be up (or, at least, not down as much), mitigating your risk.

-- Re-balance occasionally (once/year is enough) by selling a bit of any sector that gets larger than your planned allocation due to strong returns, and investing the money in a sector that’s below your planned allocation).
+- Re-balance occasionally (once/year is enough) by selling a bit of any sector that gets larger than your planned allocation due to strong returns, and investing the money in an industry that’s below your proposed allocation).

 - Don’t try to time the market, but also don’t ignore it.
 Monitor things and consider putting a bit more in cash when the markets look “frothy” (fortunately, we’ve moved our cash allocation a bit higher over the past 18 months as the market appeared a bit over-heated).
 Don’t sell AFTER a correction, that’s when you should consider buying.

 - Make small, incremental moves.
 Repeat a month or two later if necessary.

 - Control what you can control, and don’t worry about those things you can’t control.

 I’d be lying if I said I don’t notice big moves, especially the downward ones.

 I do worry, but I keep it in perspective (my wife helps with that – smiles).